ihmeuw/vivarium/docs/source/concepts/time.rst

 at the end of the time step, that is, the current clock time *plus* the step size.
-:mod:`vivarium` explicates this important distinction and labels this quantity the *event time*. `Events <events_concept>` that correspond to (potential) state changes are mediated through the :class:`Event Manager <vivarium.framework.event.EventManager>`, which propagates events to :ref:`components <components_concept>` subscribed to them during particuar phases of the simulation lifecycle.
+:mod:`vivarium` explicates this important distinction and labels this quantity the *event time*. `Events <events_concept>` that correspond to (potential) state changes are mediated through the :class:`Event Manager <vivarium.framework.event.manager.EventManager>`, which propagates events to :ref:`components <components_concept>` subscribed to them during particuar phases of the simulation lifecycle.
 The Event Manager uses the event time when calculating time-related outcomes, for example, age- or year-dependent